wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4.5.1 =
+* bugfix for admin list javascript bug that deletes all records on a page if you try to delete a record

+= 1.4.5 =
+* AJAX search/sort internationalization
+* fixed pagination issues with WP query-string page links
+* improvements and expanded commenting in pdb-list-detailed template
+* added database update failsafe to ensure database is in sync

+= 1.4.4 =
+* improvements to single record display template and stylesheet; less likely to break
+* better notations and help text
+* several minor bugfixes
+* uploaded images and files pathing is now harder to break
+* AJAX list searches are now compatible with pagination

+= 1.4.3 =
+* fixed bug that prevented a new uploads directory from being created in some cases
+* it is now possible to have two different list shortcodes on the same page
+* using WP auto formatting is now optional on rich-text fields
+* fixed incompatibility with PHP 5.4

+= 1.4.2 =
+* fixes for several reported bugs

 = 1.4 =
 * now using templates for all shortcode output